 Tiziana Foresti (Ph.D. in History of Economic Thought, University of Florence).
 In the last years she has been pursuing a line of research concerning the quantitative measurement of the value to Italian firms of early political connections with the Fascist regime in the years of Benito Mussolini’s rise to power.
 In 2014 and in 2015 her research was awarded with an Inet grant.
 She has previously been post-doctoral fellow at the Department of Statistics of the University of Rome, La Sapienza as well as the recipient of research grants from the Deutscher Akademischer Austausch Dienst.

-Manuela Geranio is tenured researcher of Financial Markets and Institutions in the Finance Department at Bocconi.
+Manuela Geranio is associate professor of Financial Markets and Institutions at the University of Bergamo.
 She received her PhD in Business Administration from Bocconi in 2001.
 Her research focuses on equity markets (home bias, international financial flows, ipos and delistings), markets infrastructures (industrial organization, the impact of fintech) and the asset management industry.
 From Dec 2018 she is also a member of the Group of Economic Adivsors (GEA) at the European Securities and Markets Authority (ESMA).

-Anna Gibert is a Research Associate at the German Institute for Economic Research.
+Anna Gibert is Adjunct Professor at Bocconi University, Department of Economics, and Fellow at the German Institute for Economic Research (DIW Berlin).
 She earned a Ph.D. in Economics from the European University Institute in 2017 and a MSc in Economics from the Universitat Pompeu Fabra in 2010.
 Her research interests are in the area of international finance, financial intermediation and information economics, in particular in the role of credit rating agencies in the transmission of information in the credit market.

 Leonella Gori is a Lecturer in Corporate Finance in the Accounting, Control, Corporate Finance and Real Estate Department at SDA Bocconi School of Management.
 Jointly with her teaching activity, she developed strong research interests, primarily focused on Corporate Finance and, after her PHD in Corporate Finance, expanded to risk management in Private Equity markets and to Corporate Banking.